 An authorization essentially means that a hold is placed on the guest’s credit card for the amount of the security deposit.
 Stripe does not charge a fee for this transaction but ChargeAutomation charges a minimal amount.

-Authorizations last for 7 days or 3 days after checkout, and can be set up to automatically restart for an additional 7 days if the guest’s stay exceeds the initial 7-day authorization window.
+The maximum holding period is 28 days for Visa and 30 days for Amex/MasterCard/Discover, if you're using Stripe.
+Otherwise its 7 days.
+It will be auto released 3 days after checkout, and can be set up to automatically restart for an additional 7 days if the guest’s stay exceeds the initial 7-day authorization window.
 Once the 7 days expire, the funds are released back onto the card.
 In the case where damage to the property is detected, you may choose to capture the full or a partial amount of the security deposit.
 This amount will not be released back to the guest after the 7 days.
 Review our article on How to Capture Security/Damage Deposits for more instructions on how to capture the full or a partial amount of the security deposit in Stripe.

 We have a special agreement with Stripe and we are giving all Stripe users free access to extended authorization window.